sphinx-doc/sphinx/CONTRIBUTING.rst

 * When adding a new configuration variable, be sure to document it and update :file:`sphinx/quickstart.py` if it's important enough.

-* Use the included :program:`utils/check_sources.py` script to check for common formatting issues (trailing whitespace, lengthy lines, etc).

 * Add appropriate unit tests.